-But for that to work, you’ll need to find the right influencer.
+But for that to work, you’ll need to find the right TikTok influencers.
 Many influencers are likely to have a pretty homogenous following.
-So if you sell, say, fishing rods, you probably don’t want to work with a makeup guru.
-Well, to be honest, if you’re selling fishing rods, you probably shouldn’t market on TikTok in the first place, but that’s beside the point.
-Maybe try Facebook?
+So if you sell fishing rods, you probably don’t want to work with a makeup guru.

 That being said, here’s a list of questions that you can use as a starting point when looking for the right TikTok influencer for your brand:

 - Is your target audience even on TikTok?